Deep Orthogonal Hypersphere Compression for Anomaly Detection: Deep Orthogonal Hypersphere Compression

-\subsubsection{Orthogonal Projection Layer}
+\subsection{Orthogonal Projection Layer}

+Although the goal of Optimization (\ref{initialobjectivefunction}) is to learn a hypersphere as the decision boundary, we find that it usually yields a hyperellipsoid or even more irregular shapes (please refer to Section I in the supplementary material).
+This phenomenon would lead to inaccuracies in the testing stage, because the evaluation was based on the hypersphere assumption.
+Figure \ref{Orthogonal_projection} illustrates an intuitive example.
+In the left plot, the learned decision boundary (black ellipse) does not match the assumption (blue circle), which decreases the true-positive (TP) rate and increases the false-positive (FP) rate.
+Thus the detection precision, calculated as $\frac{TP\downarrow}{TP\downarrow+FP\uparrow}$, decreases compared to the right plot.
+The inconsistency between the assumption and the actual solution stems from the following two points: \textbf{1)} the learned features have different variances and \textbf{2)} the learned features are correlated.
+Clearly, these two issues cannot be avoided by solely solving Optimization (\ref{initialobjectivefunction}).

-However, an empirical study shows that a hyperellipsoid is commonly observed during deep representation learning.
-This phenomenon would lead to inaccuracies in the final test because the evaluation results are based on the hypersphere decision region.
-The objective (\ref{initialobjectivefunction}) obviously cannot guarantee the soft-boundary of learned representation to be a standard hypersphere like Figure \ref{Orthogonal_projection}.
-Accordingly, we append an orthogonal projection layer after obtaining the global representation.
-Note that we pursue orthogonal features of latent representation rather than computing the projection onto the column or row space of $\mathbf{H}_{\Phi,\Psi}$.
-This method is equivalent to performing Principal Component Analysis (PCA) \citep{wold1987principal} and using the standardized principal components.
-Our experiments also justify the necessity of this projection step and standardization process, which will be discussed further in Section \ref{ablation_study} and Appendix \ref{supplementary_ablation_study}.
-Specifically, the projection layer can be formulated as
+To solve these issues, as shown in the right plot of Figure \ref{Orthogonal_projection}, we append an orthogonal projection layer to the feature layer, i.e., the output of $f_{\mathcal{W}}^{\text{enc}}$.
+Note that we pursue orthogonal features of latent representation rather than computing the projection onto the column or row space of $\mathbf{Z}\in\mathbb{R}^{n\times k}$, which is equivalent to performing Principal Component Analysis (PCA) \citep{wold1987principal} and using standardized principal components.
+Our experiments also justify the necessity of this projection step and the standardization process, which will be discussed further in Appendix \ref{supplementary_ablation_study}.
+Specifically, the projection layer is formulated as